 1954-56: The downfallIn late 1954, DuMont sold WDTV, which it used to get clearances in other markets, to Westinghouse note for $9.75M.
 Although the sale gave DuMont some much-needed cash, it also set off its downfall.
 By February 1955, DuMont execs realized that the network wasn't going to survive and opted to shut it down, leaving WABD and WTTG to be operated as independent stations.Most of the lineup was dropped beginning in April; Sheen aired his last episode on the 26th and moved to ABC, where he remained until 1957.
 August brought even more problems as Paramount, with the help of other stockholders, seized control of DuMont Laboratories in a boardroom coup and kicked out network creator/president Allen B. DuMont.
 On September 23, the network's last regular series (a game show, What's the Story?) aired for the last time.The only things left to keep the lights on were sporting events per prior commitments, which continued to air sporadically over the next ten months.
 Following the broadcast of Boxing from St. Nicholas Arena on August 6, 1956 (one retrospective claims it was only seen on five stations), DuMont went bust and the remaining network-owned stations (WABD, New York and WTTG, Washington) spun off into the DuMont Broadcasting Corporation.

 1956-86: The aftermath (including the Metromedia years)In 1957, after purchasing two New York radio stations (WNEW and WHFI), the DuMont Broadcasting Corporation was renamed the Metropolitan Broadcasting Company to distance itself from the failure of the DuMont network.
-The next year, John Kluge bought Paramount's shares for $4,000,000 and became Metropolitan's chairman; Kluge renamed the company "Metromedia" in 1961, although the "Metropolitan" name remained for the broadcasting division until 1967.As the years progressed, Metromedia purchased more TV and radio stations as well as producing and distributing many series, most notably Truth or Consequences and the 1972-86 era of The Merv Griffin Show.After Paul Winchell sued Metromedia over the rights to his children's series Winchell-Mahoney Time, company management opted to destroy the tapes — an idiocy that resulted in Winchell being awarded just under $18,000,000 as compensation.In 1984, Kluge bought out Metromedia's shareholders and took the company private.On March 6, 1986, nearly 30 years after DuMont folded, the Metromedia TV stations and Metromedia Producers Corp. were purchased by Rupert Murdoch's News Corporation for $3.5B and became the FOX network, with the Fox Television Center right where WABD (now WNYW) sits (it is their studio complex) — the former DuMont Tele-Centre (the Metromedia Telecenter during that era, and a set of exterior doors on the building even have the 70s "double M" logo on the handles, to this day!).So in the end, DuMont became FOX...and proceeded to earn itself a different set of problems.
+The next year, John Kluge bought Paramount's shares for $4,000,000 and became Metropolitan's chairman; Kluge renamed the company "Metromedia" in 1961, although the "Metropolitan" name remained for the broadcasting division until 1967.As the years progressed, Metromedia purchased more TV and radio stations as well as producing and distributing many series, most notably Truth or Consequences and the 1972-86 era of The Merv Griffin Show.After Paul Winchell sued Metromedia over the rights to his children's series Winchell-Mahoney Time, company management opted to destroy the tapes — an idiocy that resulted in Winchell being awarded $17.8M in compensation and punitive damages.In 1984, Kluge bought out Metromedia's shareholders and took the company private.On March 6, 1986, nearly 30 years after DuMont folded, the Metromedia TV stations and Metromedia Producers Corp. were purchased by Rupert Murdoch's News Corporation for $3.5B and became the FOX network, with the Fox Television Center right where WABD (now WNYW) sits — the former DuMont Tele-Centre (the Metromedia Telecenter during that era, and a set of exterior doors on the building have even retained the 1970s "double M" logo on the handles).So in the end, DuMont became FOX...and proceeded to earn itself a different set of problems.

 It should be noted that Dr. DuMont seemed to realize the benefits of keeping the network's programming as intact as possible, and admirably did so despite the general wipe-and-reuse practices of the era and the network's own ever-increasing money problems.
 That was for naught, however, as many kinescopes were trashed around 1958 for their silver content and the rest were dumped by three trucks into Upper New York Bay during the 1970s.
 As such, very little of the network's programming survives today; The Other Wiki has a list if you're so inclined, which also includes video links.While the network was mostly forgotten, there were two later references of note: